hyperspy/hyperspy/doc/user_guide/model.rst

 two-dimensional signals (images) in n-dimensional data sets.
 Models can be created as a linear combination of predefined components and multiple optimisation algorithms can be used to fit the model to experimental data.
 Bounds and weights are supported.
+The syntax for creating both kinds of model is essentially the same as in this documentation any method referred to in the :py:class`~.model.BaseModel` class is available for both kinds.

 .. versionadded:: 0.9